oss-review-toolkit/ort/docs/getting-started.md

           path: ""
       curations: []
 # ...
-# Finally a list of project related errors that happened during dependency analysis.
+# Finally a list of project related issues that happened during dependency analysis.
 Fortunately empty in this case.
-    errors: {}
+    issues: {}
-# A field to quickly check if the analyzer result contains any errors.
+# A field to quickly check if the analyzer result contains any issues.
-    has_errors: false
+    has_issues: false
 ```

 ## 5. Run the scanner